 This document provides an overview of product functionality and design architecture for an image management environment to ensure efficient delivery of application and desktop workloads for an organization.
 The document is focused on Citrix image management services with conceptual deployment scenarios.

-With respect to image management, there are two provisioning models that enables Citrix administrators to manage the Citrix environment efficiently:
+Regarding image management, there are two provisioning models that enable Citrix administrators to manage the Citrix environment efficiently:

 - Machine Creation Services (MCS)

 Virtualization solutions from Citrix enable organizations to create, control and manage virtual machines, deliver applications and implement granular security policies.
 The Citrix Virtual Apps and Desktops solution provides a unified framework for developing a complete digital workspace offering.
 This offering enables Citrix users to access applications and desktops independent of their device’s operating system and interface.

 The Citrix architectural design framework is based on a unified and standardized layer model.
 The framework provides a foundation to understand the technical architecture for most of the common Virtual Apps and Desktops deployment scenarios.
 These layers are depicted in the conceptual diagram.

 - User Layer - This layer defines the user groups and locations of the Citrix environment.

 - Access layer - This layer defines how users access the resources.